Tuesday, 25 August 2020

 To begin this family's story though, I will go back to talk about Mary Jane, my paternal 1st cousin 3x removed.

-She was the youngest daughter of James Dooley and Emma Exton (my paternal 3rd great aunt), born in 1887 in a little town known as Newrybar, in the Northern Rivers Region of New South Wales.
+Known to family as "Dolly", she was the youngest daughter of James Dooley and Emma Exton (my paternal 3rd great aunt), born in 1887 in a little town known as Newrybar, in the Northern Rivers Region of New South Wales.

 Mary Jane grew up with 12 older siblings, four brothers and eight sisters.
 Those are facts I'm sure of, but the facts pertaining to her adult life are not as clear cut!